Jamesklein218/CDC/README.md

-### Change Data Capture

-This repository contains C# OVERENGINEER implementation of a Workflow Engine Service that applies multiple techniques: CDC, Write-back, etc..
-Everything in this repository is solely cooked up, highly opinionated and applies (barely) Domain-Driven Design architecture.
-This repository is only for educational purposes and shouldn't be seen as a reference source whatsoever.

-### Example Service: Twitch Chat

 The example service is a Twitch Chat Workflow Engine Service that takes data from a broker (e.g. `Jetstream`, etc.), process it by storing inside a KV store, and then publish domain events (via another broker, `Jetstream`, `RabbitMQ`, etc.).
 The KV Store will perform CDC that sink data to an SQL Store (e.g. `SQL Server`, etc.).

 Business Logic includes: